laimaretto/taskAutom/README.md

 ### DATA file

 The DATA can be either a CSV file or an Excel file.
 In both cases you can define a header with column names, or not; it's optional.
-- If no header, the file must have in its first column, the IP of the routers to which `taskAutom` will connect to.
+- If no header, the file must have in its first column (`_1`), the IP of the routers to which `taskAutom` will connect to.
 - If using header, there must be a column named `ip` with the IP addresses of the routers to which `taskAutom` will connect to.
-    - You can chose a differnt column name by using the configuration option `-cg myColName`.
+    - You can chose a differnt column name by using the configuration option `-gc/--dataGroupColumn myColName`.

+The first column `_1` or the `ip` column (or eventually changed by `-gc`) allows `taskAutom` to group routers by that column when processing data.
+This is particularly useful if you have the same router along several rows in the DATA file.

+If you want `taskAutom` not to group routers by the `[ip|_1]` column, you should use the `-so/--strictOrder yes` CLI parameter: this will process the routers' data in the order that it is inside the DATA file.

 The next columns in the DATA file, are the variables that will be used in the configuration template.